Connect with others who understand.

 Medically reviewed by Kelsey Stalvey, Pharm.D.

 Marijuana, also called weed, has been used for thousands of years for medicinal, spiritual, and recreational purposes.
-Several states have legalized medicinal marijuana due to its potential therapeutic uses.
+Several states have legalized marijuana for recreational and medicinal purposes.
 The decriminalization of recreational marijuana is also becoming increasingly common.
 Decriminalization means making something that was once considered a crime, like using or selling recreational marijuana, less serious by reducing or removing the punishments for it.

 With a decrease in regulation, some people with lupus have begun using marijuana more often, leading to a variety of questions.
 One MyLupusTeam member asked, “Is it OK to use marijuana while taking hydroxychloroquine (Plaquenil)?
 Does it prevent Plaquenil from working?”